5 answers that could save your EMS career

 These are five questions that represent potential hazards for EMS professionals

-This year, I was fortunate enough to continue my travels around the country speaking to hundreds of EMS providers at a variety of conferences, meetings and private education sessions.
-I got to meet and chat with a wide range of providers and, dare I say, I made some new friends.
+In the course of my travels around the country speaking to hundreds of EMS providers at conferences, meetings and private education sessions, I get to meet and chat with a wide range of people.

-One sure way to check the pulse of the industry is to consider the questions I am asked by participants.
-I have learned that, sometimes, the question can be far more illuminating than any answer I can give.
+It's also a great way to check the pulse of the industry by considering the questions I am asked by participants.
+Often the question can be far more illuminating than any answer I can give.

 1. If the patient referred to "the Big Butt Lady," why shouldn't I refer to "the Big Butt Lady" in my report?

 Well, let's see…while it may be true that the person to whom the patient is referring has a larger Gluteus Maximus than others, conventional wisdom and common sense dictate that "the Big Butt Lady" will never look professional or appropriate when projected on the giant screen in a court of law.

 First and foremost, EMS providers are supposed to be professional.
 A key measure of professionalism is maintaining a certain degree of decorum when it comes to…EVERYTHING!